← Back to journal

 The evidence

-A 2019 Cochrane review of 108 trials (23,407 participants) found that exercise programmes that challenge balance reduce the rate of falls in older adults by 23%.
-When balance training is combined with resistance training, the reduction reaches 39% (Sherrington et al., Cochrane Database, 2019).
-Our physiotherapist Dr. Amelia explains: "Most people think of balance as something you test, not something you train.
-But the research is very clear.
-Targeted balance exercises, performed consistently, measurably reduce fall risk.
-We include them in every client programme."
+A 2019 Cochrane review of 108 trials (23,407 participants) found that exercise programmes which genuinely challenge balance reduce the rate of falls in older adults by 23%.
+When that balance work is paired with resistance training, the reduction reaches 39% (Sherrington et al., 2019).

 Exercises that target each system